This Life Situation is archived. The text below may not be up to date.

 Teenagers can cope with loss in different ways than adults.
 Reactions to loss include, for example, significant sleep disturbance, trying to isolate from family, irritability, frustration, clinging to technology (spending time on social networks, playing games, etc.)

 Parents should try to talk about the loss, and express their support.
-If necessary, adolescents can contact helplines dedicated to them, a list of which can be found in the Stress and handling the impacts of the pandemic> Helplines.
+If necessary, adolescents can contact helplines dedicated to them,

 Children coping with a loss